Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-1.md

 Actually, not completely.
 I can't do this alone to fix the problems.
 They won't listen to just one voice.

-So hopefully you'll speak up to.
+So hopefully you'll speak up too.

 Happy birthday, Eileen, I love you so much.